Teaching Advancement Program (TAP)

 - Plan for follow-up with one-one consultations with CLT

-2. CLT Certificate Tracks are offered in the fall and spring semesters.
+These tracks are offered in the fall and spring semesters.
 These are day-long or half-day thematic workshops.
 Two or more will be offered every fall and spring semester.
-Check the Faculty Workshops page for dates and registration details
+Check the faculty workshops page for dates and registration details.

 - Active Learning Track (I and II)